Destiny Fulfilled

-A highly-anticipated comeback album, Destiny Fulfilled went through several release date alterations due to a concern over Internet leaks, gradually being made available exclusively via several retailers before its day-earlier nationwide release.
-The street date violation resulted with a premature debut at number 19 on the US Billboard 200.
-The album's sales were principally unaffected by the unconventional release and it subsequently peaked at number two, selling 558,000 units within its first eight days of release.
-It has since gone on to be certified triple platinum by the Recording Industry Association of America (RIAA).
+A highly-anticipated comeback album, Destiny Fulfilled went through several release date alterations due to a concern over Internet leaks, ultimately being released a day earlier.
+Its street date violation resulted with a premature debut at number 19 on the US Billboard 200.
+The album's sales were principally unaffected by the unconventional release as it subsequently peaked at number two, selling 558,000 units within its first eight days of release, and went on to be certified triple platinum by the Recording Industry Association of America (RIAA).
+Despite its mixed critical reception, the album garnered five Grammy Award nominations, including Best Contemporary R&B Album.
 One of the best-selling girl group albums of all time, the album has sold over seven million copies worldwide.

 Destiny Fulfilled produced four singles.
 "Lose My Breath" and "Soldier" both peaked at number three on the US Billboard Hot 100 and achieved widespread international commercial success.
-"Girl" peaked only at number 23 on the US Billboard Hot 100 but was a top-ten hit in Australia, Ireland, New Zealand and the United Kingdom.
+"Girl" peaked only at number 23 on the US Billboard Hot 100 but was a top-10 hit in Australia, Ireland, New Zealand and the United Kingdom.
 Meanwhile, "Cater 2 U" fared better on the US Billboard Hot 100, peaking at number 14.
 Destiny's Child further promoted the album with their world tour Destiny Fulfilled... and Lovin' It (2005).
 During the tour's Palau Sant Jordi show in Barcelona on June 11, 2005, the group announced their disbandment; they formally disbanded following the release of the live album Live in Atlanta (2006).

 Background and development

-While recording their third studio album Survivor in December 2000, Beyoncé announced that Destiny's Child would eventually embark on a hiatus which would allow each member to release a solo album, which they hoped would further increase interest in the group.
+In April 2001, Destiny's Child released their highly-anticipated third studio album Survivor.
+Fueled by the widespread commercial success of "Independent Women Part I" and "Survivor", it became their first US Billboard 200 number-one album.
+The album sold steadily and went on to be certified quadruple platinum by the Recording Industry Association of America (RIAA).
+Furthermore, it was nominated for Best R&B Album at the 44th Annual Grammy Awards (2002), and has sold over ten million copies worldwide.
+While recording Survivor in December 2000, Beyoncé announced that Destiny's Child would eventually embark on a hiatus which would allow each member to release a solo album, which they hoped would further increase interest in the group.
 The idea of solo albums emanated from the group's manager and Beyoncé's father Mathew Knowles.
 Kelly Rowland further explained in an interview that Destiny's Child had been present in the media for a long time and they wanted to "give the public eye a rest from DC for a minute".
 During that same interview, she acknowledged that the trio would reunite during the fall of 2003 to start recording a new album.

-Beyoncé and Rowland each released one album, while Michelle Williams released two.
-While each member achieved domestic success, Beyoncé was regarded as the most successful with Dangerously in Love (2003), which enjoyed international commercial success and widespread critical acclaim.
-This, along with their other ongoing projects, led to speculation over the disbandment of Destiny's Child.
-In July 2004, amidst rumors and speculations, Rowland announced the group's return to the studio to record Destiny Fulfilled.
-The group claimed the reunion was destined to happen, and that their affinity for each other kept them together.